Selfhood and

 It includes all the activities already dealt with in the entry for data

-analysis and normalisation, and concludes when the metadata contained in the data model is further customised for a particular physical
+analysis and normalisation, and concludes when the metadata contained in the data model is further customised for a particular physical implementation,

-implementation, that is to say, on a given machine, under a given operating
+that is to say, on a given machine, under a given operating system and DBMS, for a given corporate customer,

-corporate customer, and so on.
-[See now physical
+and so on.
+[See now physical database

-database design.]
+design.]

 Logorrhoea: See